alexastef/evolvewithanna/README.md

 This site was built for a two-week fundraiser, so if you happen upon this in the future, I apologize if some features are no longer working.
 I do plan to fork this repo and build upon it as a side project.
 In addition to the website design and management, I also designed the logo.

-The site was open from 12/1/2020 to 12/18/2020, selling nearly 200 shirts and raising $8,000 for our dear friend.
+The site was open from 12/1/2020 to 12/18/2020, selling around 200 shirts and raising $8,000 for our dear friend.
 All of the proceeds were donated to help pay for her radiation treatment.

 Please visit this site and read more about the cause here: https://www.evolvewithanna.com